consiglionazionaledellericerche/jscontact-tools/README.md

 1. The conversion is based on the content of the [JSContact I-Ds](#drafts).

-2. The following vCard properties are generated by converting the related unmatched JSContact properties:
+2. The following vCard extension properties are generated by converting the related unmatched JSContact properties:
     `X-JSCONTACT-CREATED`
     `X-JSCONTACT-PREFERREDCONTACTMETHOD`

-3. A topmost Card/CardGroup member with name `ietf.org/rfc6350/<vCard Property Name>` is converted into the related vCard property  .
+3. A topmost Card/CardGroup property with name `ietf.org/rfc6350/<vCard Property Name>` is converted into the related vCard property  .
 The following properties are considered:
     GENDER
     CLIENTPIDMAP
     XML

-5. A topmost Card/CardGroup member with name `ietf.org/rfc6350/<vCard Property Name>/<vCard Parameter Name>` is converted into a vCard parameter.
+5. A topmost Card/CardGroup property with name `ietf.org/rfc6350/<vCard Property Name>/<vCard Parameter Name>` is converted into a vCard parameter.
 The following parameters are considered:
     GROUP
     PID
     SORT-AS (only for vCard N property)
     CALSCALE (only for vCard ANNIVERSARY, BDAY and DEATHDATE properties)

-6. A topmost Card/CardGroup member with prefix defined by the configuration property `extensionPrefix` is converted into a vCard extension.
+6. A topmost Card/CardGroup property with prefix defined by the configuration property `extensionPrefix` is converted into a vCard extension.

 7. The Card/CardGroup "titles" property is mapped onto the vCard TITLE property.